johannes42x/MetaMemoryWorks-Architecture-Overview/README.md

 # MetaMemoryWorks — Architecture Overview

-MetaMemoryWorks is a file-based architecture and method for building LLM-assisted systems that maintain **persistent, user-controlled state** across extended work, analysis, and decision processes.
-In practical terms, it enables AI-assisted workflows to remain coherent over time instead of resetting with each session.
+MetaMemoryWorks is a file-based architecture and method for building LLM-assisted systems that maintain **persistent, user-controlled state ("memory")** across extended work, analysis, and decision processes.

+In practical terms, it enables AI-assisted workflows to remain coherent over time instead of resetting with each session, by preserving relevant information and working instructions so an assistant can resume in a predefined role rather than starting from scratch.

 The architecture addresses a central limitation of current AI assistants: the loss of structured state, decisions, and context between interactions.

 This repository provides a **system-level overview** of the method and serves as a stable entry point to the individual MetaMemoryWorks modules.

 ## The Problem